medhahira/medhahira.github.io/_pages/about.md

 - **August 2023**: I was awarded the Summer Undergraduate Research Fellowship (SURF) at IIIT-Delhi.
 - **January 2023**: Became a member of the [MIDAS Lab @ IIIT-D](https://midas.iiitd.ac.in/) and began my research journey!

 Thank you for visiting my page!
-Please browse through the sections above for a full list of my publications, projects, and work experience.

 Connect with me on [GitHub](https://github.com/medhahira) and [LinkedIn](https://www.linkedin.com/in/medhahira/).